pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 ### Isolate resources

 As we gained more confidence in TiDB, we hoped to migrate more applications to it.
-However, due to limited hardware resources, we couldn’t immediately get several independent TiDB clusters online.
+However, due to limited hardware resources, we couldn't immediately get several independent TiDB clusters online.
 Therefore, our DBA team explored the possibility of deploying multiple clusters on the same set of physical servers.

 To achieve hybrid deployment, we must isolate the resources from each other.
 TiDB has three key components: [PD](https://docs.pingcap.com/tidb/stable/tidb-scheduling) (the scheduler), [TiKV](https://docs.pingcap.com/tidb/stable/tidb-storage) (the storage), and [TiDB](https://docs.pingcap.com/tidb/stable/tidb-computing) (the computing layer).

 - PD has low resource requirements.
 - TiKV supports configuring the maximum CPU and memory at the software layer.
 We also mount multiple SSDs in the same machine to isolate I/O.
-- TiDB also supports limiting CPU and memory usage at the software layer, but it can’t stop skyrocketing memory access in a short period of time.
+- TiDB also supports limiting CPU and memory usage at the software layer, but it can't stop skyrocketing memory access in a short period of time.
 Fortunately, we can configure `memory_limit` in systemd and let [cgroups](https://en.wikipedia.org/wiki/Cgroups) cap the memory usage.
 This also inspires us to try fully controlling resources using Kubernetes and Docker.

-After we verified that the abnormal SQL statements on one cluster didn’t affect other clusters on the same physical machine, we connected our other applications, one by one, with TiDB.
+After we verified that the abnormal SQL statements on one cluster didn't affect other clusters on the same physical machine, we connected our other applications, one by one, with TiDB.

 ## Our future plans with TiDB